🔼The name Neri: Summary

 The name Neri occurs only once in the Bible, although it's most probably a Greek transliteration and truncation of the Hebrew name Neriah.
-The one and only Neri is mentioned by the Lukan author as ancestor of Jesus Christ.
-Neri is also the grandfather of Zerubbabel, which would make Neri roughly contemporary with Neriah the father of Baruch (Jeremiah 32:12).
+The one and only Neri is mentioned by the Lucan author as ancestor of Jesus Christ (Luke 3:27).

 🔼Etymology of the name Neri